 We’re equally active in community events off the air.
 We regularly attend, and extensively cover, town, city and county meetings.
 We volunteer to help any way we can from being a member of the Gila County Local Emergency Planning Committee to creating the visual backbone (from kiosk maps and a website, to over 30 geocaches designed and planted) for the Economic Development Corporation’s Way-Finding Project, dedicated to promoting tourism here.
 And we advocate on the air and off for better rural infrastructure, with a specific goal of bringing world-class broadband to the area.

 But we don’t forget why we’re in business.
 When it’s all said and done, there’s only one reason commercial radio is viable: it is a great delivery system for advertisers.
 We find it ironic that many broadcasters position commercials as a negative, when they wouldn’t be financially able to broadcast without them.
 Our goal is to highlight our advertisers while respecting our listeners.
 We never bury commercials in five minute (or longer!) clusters.
-Rarely, if ever, will you encounter more than two minutes of commercials at a time— and we strive to make all of them relatable.
+Rarely will you encounter commercials back to back, and never more than two.
+We strive to make every spot relatable.

 When Bill Taylor first was awarded the license for KQSS-FM in 1984, his plan was to build a facility that would be immersed in every facet of the community.
 The station signed on in February 1987, and has been a compelling force ever since.
 Until Bill’s death at the end of 2014, his sole focus was serving Globe-Miami.
 To be sure, some folks were infuriated by his take on the issues of the moment, but no one doubted his sincerity, even when they were adamantly opposed to his viewpoint.
 To hear about Bill, in Bill's own words, listen to a recording he made about his life many years ago, when he was first facing what became unsurmountable medical problems.